 The Cocunut Cream in particular illustrates why I prefer Oh Doughnuts over Bronuts.
 While the toppings and filling are sweet, the sweetness isn’t overdone.
 Plus, I found the doughnut itself to be lighter and fluffier in texture.

-The Maple Whisky doughnut has a wonderful centre that combines a nutty crunch with a sweet, smoothy, dark toffee like filling.
+The Maple Whisky variety has a wonderful centre that combines a nutty crunch with a sweet, smoothy, dark toffee like filling.